Chloe Zachary, PhD

 BIO: Chloe is originally from San Antonio, Texas but has lived up and down the East Coast since 2008.
 She moved to the Triangle in 2015 to pursue her PhD in Clinical Psychology at UNC-Chapel Hill.
 Chloe, her husband, and dog, Huckleberry, are thrilled to call Durham home.
 Outside of work, Chloe loves any opportunity to be outside, be it biking, running, hiking or attempting to master her garden.

 TRAINING: Chloe completed her undergraduate degree with Honors in Psychology from Georgetown University in Washington, DC.
 She received her PhD in Clinical Psychology from University of North Carolina at Chapel Hill.
 While in graduate school, Chloe obtained expertise in Behavioral Parent Training (BPT) and conducted extensive research on the role of parental emotion on child behavior.
-Throughout graduate school, Chloe received clinical training in Cognitive Behavioral Therapy (CBT) for children, adolescents and adults, including advanced training in Cognitive Behavioral Couples Therapy and exposure-based treatments for anxiety and trauma disorders.
+Throughout graduate school, Chloe received clinical training in Cognitive Behavioral Therapy (CBT) for children, adolescents, adults and couples, including training in Exposure with Response Prevention by Dr. Jon Abramowitz, an internationally renowned expert in the research and treatment of OCD.
 As a practicum student, Chloe was intensively trained in Dialectical Behavior Therapy (DBT) by Drs.
 Byars and Ritschel and received advanced training in DBT + Prolonged Exposure (DBT-PE) for individuals with significant emotion regulation difficulties and PTSD.
-During her predoctoral internship at the University of Texas Health Science Center in Houston, Chloe received advanced training in working with a number of patient populations, including individuals with Substance Use Disorders, Autism Spectrum Disorder and children who experienced significant trauma.
-In this setting, she gained experience utilizing Acceptance and Commitment Therapy, Cognitive Processing Therapy and Trauma-Focused Cognitive Behavioral Therapy.
+During her predoctoral internship at the University of Texas Health Science Center in Houston, Chloe worked with trauma survivors across the lifespan using Cognitive Processing Therapy, Trauma-Focused Cognitive Behavioral Therapy and Acceptance and Commitment Therapy.
 Given her interest in supporting individual youth, adults and families impacted by emotion and behavioral dysregulation, Chloe is thrilled to complete her Postdoctoral Fellowship at the Triangle Area Psychology (TAP) Clinic.

-EXPERTISE: Chloe treats youth and adults with mood disturbance, anxiety and stress, traumatic experiences, suicidality and self-injury, and borderline personality disorder.
-Furthermore, Chloe has expertise in coaching caregivers to more effectively respond to challenging behaviors in youth, including suicidality, emotion dysregulation and child anxiety, as well as how to support children and adolescents in the wake of trauma.
+EXPERTISE: Chloe treats youth and adults with obsessive compulsive disorders, anxiety and stress, mood disturbance, traumatic experiences, suicidality and self-injury, and borderline personality disorder.
+Furthermore, Chloe has expertise in coaching caregivers to more effectively respond to challenging behaviors in youth, including anxiety-based avoidance and compulsive behaviors, suicidality, emotion dysregulation and child anxiety, as well as how to support children and adolescents in the wake of trauma.

 POPULATIONS SERVED: Chloe sees pre-teens (10-12), adolescents (13-17), and adults for individual therapy.
 She also provides parent coaching and support for caregivers and families.